HEOA Student Consumer Information

 - Every fall we send a letter or email to all students regarding illegal distribution of copyrighted materials.

-- Every fall we include information about copyright compliance in the Student Handbook.
+- Every fall we include information about copyright compliance in the Student Code of Conduct.

 - Northeast's policies and procedures concerning the Digital Millennium Copyright Act and our response to infringement claims are published on Northeast's web site.